The Summer I Turned Pretty (TV series)

 The Summer I Turned Pretty is an American coming-of-age romantic drama television series created by author Jenny Han for Amazon Prime Video.
 It is based on her novel trilogy: The Summer I Turned Pretty, It's Not Summer Without You, and We'll Always Have Summer.
-Lola Tung stars as Belly Conklin, a teenager involved in a love triangle with brothers Conrad and Jeremiah, played by Christopher Briney and Gavin Casalegno, respectively.
+Lola Tung stars as Isabel "Belly" Conklin, a teenager involved in a love triangle with brothers Conrad and Jeremiah, played by Christopher Briney and Gavin Casalegno, respectively.

 Production on the TV series began in 2021.
 It premiered on June 17, 2022, with the first season consisting of seven episodes.
 Before its premiere, the series was renewed for a second season, which debuted on July 14, 2023, and includes eight episodes.
 In August 2023, the series was renewed for a third season.
 The 11-episode third and final season premiered on July 16, 2025.
 A feature-length film was announced following the series conclusion on September 17, 2025, and is set to serve as a direct continuation of the series finale.

 Premise

-Belly Conklin is about to turn 16, and she is headed to her favorite place in the world, Cousins Beach, to spend the summer with her family and the Fishers.
-Belly has grown up a lot over the past year, and she has a feeling that this summer is going to be different than all the summers before.
+Belly Conklin is about to turn sixteen and travels with her mother and brother to Cousins Beach, the beachfront town where they have spent every summer with the Fisher family.
+As Belly enters a new stage of adolescence, she begins to experience growing independence, shifting family dynamics, and the complexities of long-standing friendships.
+Over the course of the summer, she finds herself at the center of new social experiences and romantic tensions, especially as her relationships with Conrad and Jeremiah Fisher start to change.
+The series follows Belly's emotional coming-of-age as she navigates first love, self-discovery, and the bittersweet transition from childhood to adulthood, all set against the backdrop of the families’ deeply connected history.